tsukada-ascade/spark-structed-streaming-poc/README.md

   - c. span of http GET(spark part)
   - d. span of nginx

-Actually, when run this repro, a, c, and d are recorded, but b is not recorded.
+Actually, a, c, and d are recorded, but b is not recorded.

 ## Requirements to reproduce

-To run this repro, the commands shown below must be installed.
+The commands shown below must be installed.

   - make
   - wget
   - docker.io or docker-ce
   - docker-compose-plugin or docker-compose-v2

-And, since will be using the docker CLI, expected that add user to docker group.
+And, add the user to docker group for using docker CLI.
 ```
   $ sudo gpasswd -a <user> docker
 ```
-After adding a user to docker group, the user may need to logout once.
+After adding the user to docker group, the user may need to logout once.

 ## Steps to reproduce